mendixlabs/CalendarWidget/README.md

 #### Today button caption
 Caption on button which jumps to today.
 Default: Today

+#### All-day title caption
+The text titling the "all-day" slot at the top of the calendar.
+Default: all-day.
+This option only applies to Agendaweek en AgendaDay views.

 #### Start time
 The start time for each day.
 This property only applies to Agendaweek en AgendaDay views.